Best Life Insurance for Women 2023

 - Do you have a pre-existing medical history with underlying health issues?

-- Are you a smoker or a non-smoker?
+- What is your smoking status?
+Are you a smoker or a non-smoker?

 - What is your height?